-Before acquiring real property by purchase or lease, DoD Components must determine that the requirement cannot be satisfied by: excess, under-utilized, or otherwise, available property held by other Military Departments or Federal Agencies (DoD Instruction 4165.71, Real Property Acquisition, January 2005).
+Before acquiring real property by purchase or lease, a DoD Component shall determine that the requirement cannot be satisfied by: excess, under-utilized, or otherwise, available property held by other Military Departments or Federal Agencies (DoD Instruction 4165.71, Real Property Acquisition, January 2005).
 This instruction is aimed at maximizing the use of existing DoD land prior to acquiring non-DoD land.
-During Step 2, it became apparent that not all of the mission critical functions and requirements associated with the proposed DoD relocation effort would fit on DoD land on Guam.
-Navy direction was to then consider non-DoD land only for mission critical functions.
-Ultimately, it was determined that the mission critical main cantonment facilities required siting on non-DoD land.
-In determining which non-DoD lands could be considered for siting mission-critical functions, the preference was for non-DoD lands adjacent to DoD lands.
-This preference was intended to maximize best land use practices and formation of contiguous DoD property, affording both Guam planners and DoD planners efficiencies in urban planning for community development.
+During Step 2, it became apparent that not all of the mission critical functions and requirements would fit on DoD land on Guam.
+Navy direction was to then consider non-DoD land for mission critical functions.
+Limiting non-DoD land use to mission critical functions did not provide sufficient land use flexibility and was an inefficient method to determine maximum and best land use.
+Ultimately, the main cantonment facilities were sited on non-DoD land.
+The preference was to consider for use non-DoD lands that were adjacent to DoD lands, thus maximizing best land use practices and formation of contiguous DoD property, affording both Guam planners and DoD planner's efficiencies in urban planning for community development.
+In addition, there were lands that were unique in function such as the Won Pat International airport.

-In addition to considering non-DoD lands that are adjacent to DoD lands, there were lands that were proposed for consideration by special interest groups or private parties, such as the use of Leo Palace for a family housing area, or lands that were unique in function, such as the Won Pat International Airport for airfield operations.
 These lands are summarized in Table 2.1-2 and Table 2.1-3 and identified on Figure 2.1-5.

 All DoD candidate parcels were considered suitable and feasible for at least one land use function.
-Of the non-DoD parcels, Won Pat International Airport, the Guam Land Use Plan (GLUP) of 1977 parcel (GLUP 77), and Leo Palace were eliminated from further consideration.
-The Won Pat International Airport was eliminated from consideration for airfield operations based upon impacts to ongoing civilian aviation operations and airspace conflicts.
-Leo Palace was eliminated for consideration as a family housing site because of the accessibility concerns that would have necessitated the construction of major roadway improvements and would have resulted in the separation of family housing from operational facilities.
+Of the non-DoD parcels, Won Pat International Airport, Guam Land Use Plan (GLUP) of 1977 (GLUP 77), and Leo Palace were eliminated from further consideration.
+The rationale for eliminating the Won Pat International Airport for airfield operations and Leo Palace for family housing is described below.
 GLUP 77 identified multiple DoD parcels for release.
-The Guam Excess Land Act of 1994 (Public Law [PL]103-339; 108 Stat.
+The Guam Excess Land Act of 1994 (Public Law 103-339; 108 Stat.
 3116) addresses the release of these parcels.
-Throughout this EIS the one parcel near NCTS Finegayan is referred to as the GLUP 77 parcel because it is the name that is familiar to most area residents.
-The elimination of the GLUP 77 parcel for any Marine Corps land use was based on the anticipated duration of the land acquisition process for this parcel (10 years) relative to other non-DoD parcels (2 to 3 years).
-With anticipated targeted completion date of 2014, the GLUP 77 parcel land acquisition would not meet the project purpose and need.
-Even with the use of Adaptive Program Management, discussed in Volume 7, Chapter 4, and its slowing of construction pace and adjusting construction sequencing, it was essential to quickly acquire non-DoD parcels to support development of the main cantonment area and/or training ranges.
-Further, an approved land use development plan (Dos Amantes) currently exists for the GLUP 77 parcel.
-Use of the GLUP 77 parcel for Marine Corps land uses would preclude implementation of the development plan and negatively impact community planning efforts on Guam.
+Throughout this EIS/OEIS the one parcel near NCTS Finegayan is referred to as the GLUP 77 parcel because it is the name that is familiar to most area residents.
+The elimination of GLUP 77 for any Marine Corps land use was based solely on the anticipated duration of the land acquisition or long term leasing process (10 years) relative to other non-DoD parcels (2 to 3 years).
+With an anticipated relocation in 2014, GLUP 77 land acquisition or long-term leasing would not meet the project purpose and need.

-Location Current Uses Total ac/hectare [ha] (approximate) Naval Base Guam Industrial waterfront (includes ship repair), headquarters, administrative, bachelor and family housing, community support, ship 6,200/2,509 NMS Munitions storage, breacher house (shell of building for practicing forced entry) 8,645/3,498 NCTS Finegayan Communications facilities, housing, small arms range 2,700/1,093 South Finegayan Family housing 290/117 Barrigada (Navy) Communications facilities 1,417/573 Andersen AFB (includes NWF) Airfield operations, headquarters, administrative, housing, community support, munitions storage 15,423/6,241 Barrigada (Air Force) Weather tower (Next Generation Weather Radar [NEXRAD]) 432/175 Andersen South Urban warfare training 2,060/834
+Location Current Uses Total ac/hectare [ha] (approximate) Naval Base Guam Industrial waterfront (includes ship repair), headquarters, administrative, bachelor and family housing, community support, ship 6,200/2,509 NMS Munitions storage, breacher house (shell of building for practicing forced entry) NCTS Finegayan Communications facilities, housing, small arms range 2,700/1,093 South Finegayan Family housing 290/117 Barrigada (Navy) Communications facilities 1,417/573 Andersen AFB (includes NWF) Airfield operations, headquarters, administrative, housing, community support, munitions storage 15,423/6,241 Barrigada (Air Force) Weather fower (Next Generation Weather Radar INEXRAD) Andersen South Urban warfare training 2,060/834